I. Guide to Using the Make Your Own Chewing Gum Kit with a Group

 • Show the gum base pellets to the students so that they can see what the natural rubber looks like.
 With small groups, you can give a pellet to each student to chew.

 • Read through all instructions before you begin so you know what to expect.

 • For large classes, roll the gum into small gumballs to yield the most individual pieces of gum.

 • If you’d like to experiment with other flavors, try powdered Kool-Aid and Jell-O packs.

-• Check with parents to make sure all children are allowed to eat the final product.
+• Review the ingredients with parents beforehand to ensure that all children are allowed to eat the final product.

 • Have fun!